 The committee consists of one elected member from the English Department’s full-time faculty, one elected member from the department’s part-time faculty (elected by the part-time faculty), and four ex-officio members: the Director of Composition (who serves as chair), the Developmental Writing Specialist, the Writing Center Director, and the Department Chair.
 The Director of Composition will be responsible for calling regular meetings throughout the academic year.
 The committee will elect a secretary among the members to take minutes and manage correspondence for the meetings.

-The Director of Composition is appointed by the Department Chair. duties of the position include
+The Director of Composition is appointed by the Department Chair.
+The duties of the position include

 In consultation with the Composition Committee and the Department, designing curriculum for WRT 105 and 110